-In the sixth episode of the 12-part series, the podcast revealed the 36-year-old star threatened to expose secrets she learned from her affairs with John F. Kennedy and his brother Robert Kennedy.
+In the sixth episode of a 12-part series, a 2019 podcast revealed the 36-year-old star threatened to expose secrets she learned from her affairs with John F. Kennedy and his brother Robert Kennedy.

 Some experts believe Marilyn Monroe was killed over her infamous “little red book,” a diary that contained state secrets JFK may have let slip during their affair.